scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 .. figure:: images/dashboard_animation.png

-   Dashboard with animation demonstrating the ability to dynamically visualize multiple looks at a single source dataset. :label:`dashboard_animation`
+   Dashboard with animation demonstrating the ability to dynamically visualize multiple looks at a single source dataset. :label:`dashboardanimation`

 The drawing tools allow for specification of source data as key dimensions (independent variables or indices) or as value dimensions (dependent values or results data).
 Value dimensions can be visualized using widgets that are dynamically linked to the drawing.
 This allows for simplified visualizations of multi-dimensional datasets such as parameter sweeps (Figure 8).

 .. figure:: images/dashboard_sweep.png

-   Dynamic interaction with drawing via interactive widgets. :label:`dashboard_sweep`
+   Dynamic interaction with drawing via interactive widgets. :label:`dashboardsweep`

 Drawings can be both the sender and receiver of dynamic information.
 Dashboards can be created that visualize data, allow users to specify paths in which to query data (e.g. river cross-sections), and visualize the results of the query in a dynamic manner.
 In Figure 9, the user-drawn cross-sections on the image on the left query the underlying depth data and generate the image on the right.
 Users can then interact with the right image sliding the vertical black bar along the image which simultaneously updates the left image with a marker to denote the location along the path.

 .. figure:: images/dashboard_cross_section.png

-   Dynamic linking provides interaction between drawings as both sender and receiver. :label:`dashboard_cross_section`
+   Dynamic linking provides interaction between drawings as both sender and receiver. :label:`dashboardcrosssection`

 Crucially, note that very little of the code involved here is customized for hydrology or geographic applications specifically, which means that the same techniques can be applied to different problems as they arise in practice, even if they require changing the domain-specific assumptions involved.